Driver Education SOLs

 DE.2 The student will demonstrate an understanding of basic vehicle operating procedures.
 Key concepts/skills include

-a) pre-driving procedures;
+a) understanding and sequentially demonstrating pre-driving procedures;

-c) vehicle information, warning, and control devices;
+c) interpreting and accurately responding to vehicle information, warning, and control devices;

-e) vehicle securing procedures.
+e) demonstrating vehicle securing procedures.

 c) establishing lane position; and